Taishi Ci

 Taishi Ci (166–206), courtesy name Ziyi, was a Chinese military general who lived during the late Eastern Han dynasty of China.
 He had served as a minor Han official, before eventually coming to serve warlords Liu Yao, Sun Ce, and Sun Ce's successor Sun Quan.

 A native of Donglai Commandery, he started his career as a minor official in the local commandery office.
 In 186, at the age of 20, he became famous after successfully completing a mission to prevent a letter from the provincial administration from reaching the imperial court in Luoyang first.
 However, out of fear that the provincial administration would take revenge against him, he went into hiding in Liaodong.
 After returning from Liaodong, he travelled to Beihai (around present-day Weifang, Shandong) to rescue the warlord Kong Rong, who was besieged by Yellow Turban rebels.
 By resorting to trickery, he managed to break out of the siege and seek aid from another warlord, Liu Bei.
 The siege was lifted when Taishi Ci returned to Beihai with reinforcements from Liu Bei.
 Taishi Ci travelled to Yang Province later to join the warlord Liu Yao, an old acquaintance of his.
 He fought for Liu Yao in the war between Liu Yao and Sun Ce, once engaging Sun Ce in a one-on-one fight.
-Following Liu Yao's defeat and death, Taishi Ci headed to Jing County (north of present-day Jing County, Anhui) and tried to establish his own power base there.
+Following Liu Yao's defeat, Taishi Ci headed to Jing County (north of present-day Jing County, Anhui) and tried to establish his own power base there.
 However, he was eventually defeated and captured by Sun Ce's forces.
 Touched by Sun Ce's sincerity and generosity towards him, Taishi Ci agreed to serve Sun Ce and even helped to persuade many former followers of Liu Yao to join Sun Ce as well.
 Sun Ce appointed him as a Commandant and put him in charge of security around Jianchang County (present-day Fengxin County, Jiangxi).
 During this time, he drove back Liu Pan (劉磐) and his men, who often raided Sun Ce's territories in that area.
 After Sun Ce's death, Taishi Ci continued serving under Sun Ce's successor, Sun Quan.
 Sun Quan deeply mourned Taishi Ci when the latter died in 206.

 Taishi Ci's biography in the Records of the Three Kingdoms (Sanguozhi) described him as seven chi tall (approximately 178–182 cm) and having a shiny and beautiful beard.
 He was famous for his archery skills.